Stefan Gruber: Scentagons (2021)

 16-page, full color comic published by Neoglyphic Media.
 The story revolves around the intrusion of empty bottle-headed beings into a pantheon of deities, aliens, cryptids, and animal characters recurring in Gruber's work.

 Viking Eggling (2008)

 This twelve-page, full color comic is part of the SOS comic anthology.
 In this comic, a Birdman rises up in ranks in some unusual outer space jobs.

 Duck Lessons (2003)

 Twelve-page mini comic about a person trying to get wisdom from a duck who never talks to him.

 Kometes (2002)

 Twelve-page mini comic about two people trying to start a radical garden.

 Some Sonic Nurturing in Washington's Mystic Bayou (2001)

-In this ten-page full color comic in the anthology Kramers Ergot #4, two mountainside dwellers find inspiration for new musical styles based on their encounter with legendary cryptozoological creature, Jake the Alligator Man.
+In this ten-page full color comic in the anthology Kramers Ergot #4, two mountainside dwellers find inspiration for new musical styles based on their encounter with Jake the Alligator Man.